 |Click on image above to view the video.|

-Summer Research Experience (SRE) at NIMBioS for Undergraduates and Teachers
+Summer Research Experiences (SRE) at NIMBioS for Undergraduates and Teachers

 Looking for a fun and challenging summer research experience?
-The Summer Research Experience (SRE) at NIMBioS for Undergraduates and Teachers provides undergrads in math, biology and related fields the opportunity to conduct research in teams with UT professors, NIMBioS researchers, and collaborators on projects at the interface of math and biology.
+The Summer Research Experiences (SRE) at NIMBioS for Undergraduates and Teachers provides undergrads in math, biology and related fields, as well as high school teachers in mathematics and biology, the opportunity to conduct research in teams with UT professors, NIMBioS researchers, and collaborators on projects at the interface of math and biology.
 During this eight-week summer program, undergraduates live on the UT-Knoxville campus and work in collaborative teams on a variety of biological research projects using mathematical methods.
 The topics change each year and cover a range of life science areas including disease and health, evolution, ecology, molecular biology and more.
 Students receive a stipend, apartment-style housing, travel support to Knoxville, and more.
-High school math and biology teachers and pre-service teachers are also encouraged to apply.
+U.S. high school math and biology teachers and pre-service teachers are also encouraged to apply.

 About the Program